microsoft/PartnerResources/_docs/Skilling/D365 Sales Academy/vivasales.md

 # {{ page.title }}

-Viva Sales Temp Page - Delete line when complete
+Microsoft Viva Sales is a seller experience application that uses Microsoft 365 and Microsoft Teams to automatically capture, access, and register data into any customer relationship management (CRM) system.

 **Configure Viva Sales** in your Dynamics 365 demo environment to highlight demos.

-These two videos provide pre-sales engineers guidance on how to **demonstrate** and **configure** the integrated experience betweeen Viva Sales, Dynamics 365, Microsoft Teams and Outlook.
+These two videos provide pre-sales engineers guidance on how to **configure** and **demonstrate** the integrated experience betweeen Viva Sales, Dynamics 365 Sales, Microsoft Teams and Outlook.

 {% include series.md
     includetags="business central academy|outlook" includemethod="all"